Ada-Developers-Academy/ada-precourse-v2/intro-to-python/loops.md

 ## Zero-Based Counting

 Notice that the variable names for the element of the snowman drawing starts at 0 with the variable `SNOWMAN_0` and ends at 6 with the variable `SNOWMAN_6`.
 Often times in programming we use zero-based counting.
 We'll dive more into this concept when we go over lists.
-For now, we'll proceed with our implementation of drawing a snowman based on counting from 0 upwards so if a user has 7 guesses then we'd count the guesses like 0, 1, 2, 3, 4, 5, 6.
+For now, we'll proceed with our implementation of drawing a snowman based on counting from 0 upwards.
+So in our game, if a user has 7 guesses then we'd count the guesses like 0, 1, 2, 3, 4, 5, 6.

 ### !end-callout